Jay0494/Patient_insights_into_cardiac/README.md

 ### Introduction
 This report presents a detailed analysis of cardiac and renal disease prevalence among different patient demographics in the United States, with a specific focus on patients with heart failure and renal disease.
-Using data segmented by age, general health status, BMI, and race/ethnicity, this study aims to identify trends and correlations that can inform healthcare strategies for managing and potentially reducing the impact of these comorbid conditions.
+Using data segmented by age, general health status, BMI, and race/ethnicity, this study aims to identify trends that can inform healthcare strategies for managing and potentially reducing the impact of these comorbid conditions.

 ### Data Cleaning Procedure
 The data cleaning steps involved the following actions to ensure consistency and accuracy: